4-Ingredient Kefir Chia Seed Pudding

-There are so many different chia pudding flavour combinations out there, as well as endless ways to top it.
-Many chia pudding recipes call for using different plant-based milks (such as almond milk), but I love using kefir to switch things up.
 Kefir is a fermented yogurt drink that is rich in good-for-the-gut probiotics.
-Paired with the high fibre and omega-3 content of chia seeds, this kefir chia pudding can help to promote gut health!
+When paired with the high fibre and omega-3 content of chia seeds, this kefir chia pudding can help to promote gut health!

 How To Make Chia Pudding